lupyuen/lupyuen.github.io/src/terminal.md

   }
 }
 ```

+And we send the NSH Input Text to the NSH Shell for execution.

+(The NSH Input Text is already terminated by a [__Newline Character `0x0A`__](https://github.com/lupyuen/lvglterm/blob/f3e9e7f4d53e49303e8dbeaa2b8a8497699404a0/lvglterm.c#L518-L519), which works fine with NSH Shell)

 The command runs in NSH Shell and produces NSH Output.
 Which is handled by the LVGL Timer Callback Function...